 Within a context of constantly shifting urban environments, how can such commissions be best approached in a way that is mindful of histories of the location and the desires of existing communities?
 And what are the practical considerations around developing robust and long-lasting artworks in public spaces?

-In this open discussion with art consultant Belinda Holden and local authority urban planner Kate Riggs, we will look at the ins and outs of making public-facing artworks that are built to last and working with funders, collaborators, and audiences involved in such projects.
+In this open discussion with art consultant Belinda Holden and local authority placemaking project officer Kate Riggs, we will look at the ins and outs of making public-facing artworks that are built to last and working with funders, collaborators, and audiences involved in such projects.